opnfv/vineperf/docs/testing/user/configguide/tools.rst

 The configuration file for cache management can be found in **conf/08_llcmanagement.conf**.

-VSPERF provides following configuration options, for user to define and enforce policies via RMD.
+ViNePerf provides following configuration options, for user to define and enforce policies via RMD.

 * ``LLC_ALLOCATION`` - Enable or Disable LLC management.
 * ``RMD_PORT`` - RMD port (port number on which API server is listening)